hoavu-cs/aku-chess-engine/README.md

 **Some ideas**.
 Most stuff I tried did not work out or have little impact.
 However, one interesting trick that worked well for me is the use of Misra-Gries summaries to keep track of frequent pairs of moves (at (ply, ply - 1) and (ply, ply - 2)) that cause beta cut-off or raise alpha to have a memory-efficient counter-move and follow-up heuristics (~ 45 elo).
 One can try to make this work for triples or quadruples of moves.

 **Misc**.
 The engine has its NNUE inference for the vanilla (768 -> 1024)x2 architecture.
-The model was trained using the Bullet library and some Stockfish/Leela's binpacks.
-If you're not happy about this, this engine's main purpose isn't to play in tournaments (although it's not worth being too upset about a toy project).
+The model was trained using the Bullet library and some Stockfish/Leela's binpacks (If you're not happy about this, this engine's main purpose isn't to play in tournaments although it's not worth being too upset about a toy project).

 **Acknowledgements**
 - Bitboard and move generation library: [chess-library](https://github.com/Disservin/chess-library)